 Abram had two brothers named Nahor and Haran, but Haran died and had left behind a son named Lot and a daughter named Milcah.
-After Haran died, Terah took Abram, Sarai, and Lot and they travelled to Canaan, far up stream to the land of Haran where they lived.
+After Haran died, Terah took Abram, Sarai, and Lot and they traveled to Canaan, far up stream to the land of Haran where they lived.
 It was also the place where Terah died at the age of 205.

 Sarai followed Abram when God told him to leave for a land where God would bless him and bring a nation from him.
 They traveled to a place in Canaan called Shechem.
 However, there was a bad famine in Canaan, so the two briefly moved to Egypt.

 Sarai was told by Abram to identify herself as his sister because Sarai was extremely beautiful and Abram was afraid that he would be killed because the Egyptians wanted his wife.
 When they were presented before Pharaoh, Sarai was introduced as Abram’s sister and Pharaoh brought her into his harem, giving her many gifts and signs of importance.